sarslancs/graph_saliency_maps/README.md

 Our implementation is integrated to the spectral convolutional network codebase provided in [this repository](https://github.com/mdeff)

 ## Results
-Click the below picture or scan the QR code to see the method on action (you will be directed to our Youtube channel).
+Click the below picture or scan the QR code to see the method in action (you will be directed to our Youtube channel).
 [![Audi R8](http://gdurl.com/yHO9G)](https://www.youtube.com/watch?v=F7K-8P-OcRs "Graph saliency maps with spectral convolutional networks")

 ## Installation